What was the 1965 Australian 'Freedom Bus Ride'?

 Ultimately, the actions of Charles Perkins and the other riders led to the Moree Baths Committee agreeing to desegregate the pool.

-This was a major victory for the Freedom Riders and demonstrated the power of peaceful protest.
+This was a major victory for the Freedom Riders and demonstrated the power of protesting.

 Protest at Moree Swimming Pool